 These are just some examples of how the military can breach its duty of care towards military personnel when an incident of medical negligence occurs.
 Whatever type of medical negligence you experienced whilst working for the MOD, contact Accident Claims UK about making a claim against the military for medical malpractice.

-Incidents of armed forces medical negligence can happen because of failings on the part of individual medical practitioners, or because of organisational failures.
+Incidents of medical negligence in the armed forces can happen because of failings on the part of individual medical practitioners, or because of organisational failures.
 For example, a military doctor could misdiagnose a patient suffering from cancer because of a mistake that they made.
 Alternatively, systematic failures in the way a military hospital operates, an example being issues with staff training which can result in medical malpractice cases.

 Whether you were injured because of a mistake made by an individual or because of systematic failures, Accident Claims UK can handle your claims against the MoD for medical negligence.
 Call Accident Claims UK for your free consultation, and if you are eligible to make this type of claim, we could connect you to one of our personal injury lawyers to handle your case.